AbigailDavidov/-DataStructureJava/README.md

 # Warmest
 Implement the following data structure in the most efficient way:
-The items in the data structure are a key-value pairs, the warmest item in the data structure is the one that is the recent one that was asked for or the recent that was added.
+The items in the data structure are a key-value pairs, the warmest item in the data structure is the last item that was asked for or the recent that was added.
 # void put (K key, V value)
 Adds an item to the structure
 # V get (K k)
 Returns the value by key
 # V remove (K k)
 Removes by key
-#()V getWarmest
+# ()V getWarmest
 Returns the warmest item value